 These new ingredients were taken by Koreans and fused with Korean spices and sauces to create fusion dishes.
 This spicy stew is one of the most popular and the name Budae Jjigae literally translates as the 'army stew'

-Its a spicy dish, normally cooked in a big pan and served from the middle of the table, containing noodles, western ingredients and plenty of vegetables Budae Jjigae is a great example of Koreans putting there own mark on foods.
-My mother who lives in Uijeongbu where there are a couple of army bases is able to get this army stew at most restaurants as its very popular.
+It’s a spicy dish, normally cooked in a big pan and served from the middle of the table, containing noodles, western ingredients and plenty of vegetables.
+Budae Jjigae is a great example of Koreans putting their own mark on foods.
+If you travelled to areas of Korea where army bases are common such as Uijeongbu, you will find this army stew at most restaurants as its very popular.

 In addition to the ingredients I have used this stew is often made with Baked beans and sliced cheese which you can add if you wish.

 Start by putting about 800ml of water in a pan, add to this about 2 cubes of chicken stock and mix well.
 Bring this to boil.

 Cut the Spam, sausages and tofu in to slices and cut all the vegetables into chunks.

 In a bowl add all the ingredients for the sauce and mix well to create a hot and spicy paste.